+86 1510-529-7925 [email protected]

 IMG_0494-Edit-1024x683-1024x683 Fujifilm Fujinon XF 27mm f/2.8

-Welcome to Fujifilm most over looked and forgotten lens, the brilliant Fujifilm XF 27mm f/2.8 lens.
-This stunning little lens was released in 2013 to expand the ever increasing lineup of excellent lens for Fujifilm digital cameras.
-I bought this lens to replace my Fujifilm 18mm F2 lens that I dislike so much.
-I read about this lens from the Eric Kim blog and I thought it might be the perfect everyday walk around lens for my FujiFilm XT1.
+Welcome to Fujifilm’s most overlooked and forgotten lens, the brilliant Fujifilm XF 27mm f/2.8 lens.
+This stunning little lens was released in 2013 to expand the ever-increasing lineup of excellent lenses for Fujifilm digital cameras.
+I bought this lens to replace my Fujifilm 18mm F2 lens, which I dislike so much.
+I read about this lens from the Eric Kim blog and thought it might be the perfect everyday walk-around lens for my Fujifilm XT1.

 IMG_0494-Edit-1024x683-1024x683 Fujifilm Fujinon XF 27mm f/2.8

-This small pancake lens consists of 7 elements in 5 groups, has 7 rounded aperature, constructed of metal and weighs in at 2.75 oz.
+This small pancake lens consists of 7 elements in 5 groups, has 7 rounded aperture blades, is constructed of metal, and weighs in at 2.75 oz.
 (78g).
-The lens does not come with a lens hood like most other Fujifilm lens and this is to keep with the minimal design of a pancake lens.
-Anyway, boring specifications meaning nothing in real life.
-I prefer to see how a lens preforms in real life by shooting it.
-Charts and graphs tell you little about real world performance.
+The lens does not come with a lens hood like most other Fujifilm lenses, and this is to keep with the minimal design of a pancake lens.
+Anyway, boring specifications mean nothing in real life.
+I prefer to see how a lens performs in real life by shooting with it.
+Charts and graphs tell you little about real-world performance.

-Now I will be completely honest at the beginning of this review, before I ordered this lens, I had some serious doubts that a lens this cheap could be a good lens, so I bought this lens second hand.
-It arrived with out the lens box so I cannot tell you anything about the lens packaging.
+Now, I will be completely honest at the beginning of this review: before I ordered this lens, I had some serious doubts that a lens this cheap could be any good.
+So, I bought this lens secondhand.
+It arrived without the lens box, so I cannot tell you anything about the lens packaging.

-Taking the lens out of the box, I was surprised by how light the lens was, and as I held the lens in my hand, I could not help thinking that this lens must be utter rubbish.
-It is made of metal, well constructed, yet it has no aperture ring, it had this tiny focus by wire ring, and no lens hood.
-I mounted the lens to my camera and it was tiny compared to the Fujifilm 18mm F2 lens.
+Taking the lens out of the box, I was surprised by how light it was.
+As I held the lens in my hand, I couldn’t help but think that this lens must be utter rubbish.
+It’s made of metal and well constructed, yet it has no aperture ring, only a tiny focus-by-wire ring, and no lens hood.
+I mounted the lens to my camera, and it was tiny compared to the Fujifilm 18mm F2 lens.

 IMG_0494-Edit-1024x683-1024x683 Fujifilm Fujinon XF 27mm f/2.8